Genotyping Assay Market

 -

-In May 2023, Illumina Connected Insights, a new cloud-based software that enables tertiary analysis for clinical next-generation sequencing data.
-This software will help with genomic profiling (CGP) for advanced tumors, along with whole-genome sequencing for rare diseases and other advanced applications.
+In May 2023, Illumina introduced Connected Insights, an advanced cloud-based software designed to streamline tertiary analysis for clinical next-generation sequencing (NGS) data.
+This solution supports comprehensive genomic profiling (CGP) of complex tumors and facilitates whole-genome sequencing for rare disease research, enhancing precision diagnostics and clinical decision-making through secure cloud integration.

 Genotyping Assay Market Segment Analysis